banisterious/obsidian-sonigraph/docs/design/local-soundscape-aesthetic-enhancements.md

 ## 1. Executive Summary

 This document outlines a comprehensive plan to enhance the musicality and aesthetic quality of the Local Soundscape feature in Sonigraph.
-The current system generates sonifications based on note graph structure using a depth-based mapping approach, but lacks harmonic coherence, melodic structure, and rhythmic organization.
+The current system generates sonifications based on note graph structure using both depth-based and note-centric mapping approaches.

+**Implementation Status Update (v0.17.0):**
+The note-centric playback system now includes configurable musicality settings with three presets (Conservative, Balanced, Adventurous) and six individual parameters: timing humanization (50-250ms), harmonic adventurousness (0-100%), dynamic range (subtle/moderate/extreme), polyphonic density (sparse/moderate/maximum), melodic independence (0-100%), and voice leading style (smooth/balanced/chromatic).
+These settings are accessible in Control Center under "Local Soundscape" > "Note-centric musicality" and apply to prose-heavy center notes that use the rich phrase-based generation system.

 ### Current Limitations